Ed Sheeran flies to Australia to headline funeral of mentor

 "He was such a force, and would make everyone feel like they were the most important person to him.
 He had a way with words, that most people couldn't understand."

-The Framlingham singer headlined at the Rod Laver Arena in Melbourne last night, alongside Kylie Minogue and other Mushroom Records associated acts.
+The Framlingham singer headlined at the Rod Laver Arena in Melbourne last night, alongside Kylie Minogue and other Mushroom Records associated acts, durign the state memorial for the music guru.

 Most Read